nicbou/timeline-old/README.md

 For example, you can use them to automatically import photos from your phone, import your new tweets, or watch a website for new posts.

 New sources can be added directly through the API.
 You can browse the API at `/api/backup`.

+### FileSystemSource

+`/api/backup/filesystemsource`

+Describes a directory on the local filesystem.
+Entries are created from the files in that directory.

+A FileSystemSource requires more initial configuration than an RsyncSource, but it saves storage space because it does not copy any files.
+You can use it to import large file collections, like photo albums, without using more disk space.
+You can use it to add a Google Drive or Dropbox directory to your timeline.

+**Usage:**

+1. Mount a volume under `/data/mounts` on the `timeline-backend` image.
+You can find an example in `docker-compose.homeserver.yml`.
+2. Create a `.timelineinclude` file in the mounted volume.
+It lists which files will appear on the timeline.
+If you want all files to appear on the timeline, add two line to that file: `*` and `**/*`.
+3. Create a FileSystemSource through the API.

+**Required fields:**

+* `key`: a unique identifier for this source (e.g. "macbook-photos")
+* `path`: path of the source directory, relative to `/data/mounts`

+### HackerNewsSource

+`/api/backup/hackernewssource`

+Describes a source of Hacker News posts and comments.

+**Required fields:**

+* `key`: a unique identifier for this source (e.g. "dang")
+* `hackernews_username`: The name of the Hacker News user to back up (e.g. "dang")

+### RedditSource

+`/api/backup/redditsource`

+Describes a source of reddit posts and comments.

+**Required fields:**

+* `key`: a unique identifier for this source (e.g. "spez")
+* `client_id`: Reddit API credentials
+* `client_secret`: Reddit API credentials
+* `user_agent`: Reddit API credentials
+* `reddit_username`: The name of the Reddit user to back up (e.g. "spez")

+### RssSource

+`/api/backup/rsssource`

+Describes a RSS feed.

+**Required fields:**

+* `key`: a unique identifier for this source (e.g. "personal-blog")
+* `feed_url`: The URL of the RSS feed.

 ### RsyncSource